Trexounay/EnderLilies.EmptySave/README.md

 # EnderLilies.EmptySave
-Create empty save files for Ender Lilies
+This LiveSplit component allow you to create empty save files for Ender Lilies directly from LiveSplit.
+You can configure a save slot number to use and weither it should automatically create the save when the timer restarts.
 ![Download the last version here](https://github.com/Trexounay/EnderLilies.EmptySave/releases)

 # Installation